GoogleCloudPlatform/simple-anthos-installer/README.md

 - Install of ASM is not supported for non GKE clusters.
 - There are some Cloud Build scripts, you read the instructions [here](README-CloudBuild.md)

-# Support
+# Contributing

-Contact @arau for any support and bug reports and feedback.
+Bug reports and feedback welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md)

 # References
 Videos: